-clientname Specifies the name of the client from the NetBackup catalog. policyname Specifies the policy name from the NetBackup catalog. schedname Specifies the schedule name from the NetBackup catalog. schedtype Specifies one of the following: FULL, INCR (differential incremental), CINC (cumulative incremental), UBAK, UARC exitstatus Specifies the exit code from $\mathtt{bpbkar}$ .
+clientname Specifies the name of the client from the NetBackup catalog. $\label{eq:continuous}$ policyname Specifies the policy name from the NetBackup catalog. schedname Specifies the schedule name from the NetBackup catalog exitstatus Specifies the exit code from bpbkar.
 The status is the client status and does not indicate that the backup is complete and successful.

-The client can display a status 0 when, due to a failure on the server, the All Log Entries report displays a status 84.
+Specifies one of the following: FULL, INCR (differential incremental), schedtype the All Log Entries report displays a status 84.